ibm-cloud-docs/assistant/create-assistant.md

 1. Click the ![open and close list of options](images/kabob-beta.png) icon on the skill tile, and then choose **Swap**.

 1. Choose an existing skill to use instead or [create a skill](create-skill.html).

+### Switching between service instances
+{: #switch-instance}

+If you have more than one service instance, you can check the page header to find out which instance you are currently using.
+If you are working in a skill, click the **Skills** breadcrumb link first.
+The banner displays the current instance name.
+To switch to a different service instance, click **change**, and then choose the appropriate instance.